The Haverford & Record A public archive · updated June 2026

 Late 2024

-The ADL’s report card gives Haverford an F — a grade awarded to fewer than 10% of schools assessed — citing, among other things, the disparity between institutional treatment of Jewish and anti-Israel programming and the severity of rhetoric at on-campus rallies.
+Awarded to fewer than 10% of schools assessed.
+The ADL cites the disparity in institutional treatment of Jewish vs. anti-Israel programming and the severity of rhetoric at on-campus rallies.

 January 2025